maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 \- [Web Design Is 95% Typography][95% typography]

 So let's get started.
-In my opinion the lowest hanging fruit in typography are fonts: family, size, and readability factors.
+In my opinion the lowest hanging fruit in typography are fonts:

+- Family
+- Size
+- Readability

-If you have implemented the base style sheets from Chapter 2, [Foundation Styles][Chapter 2], you have several font faces available to you out-of-the-box – defined and organized in [_define.sass][], a sass file reserved for defining global stylesheet variables.:
+If you have implemented the base style sheets from Chapter 2, [Foundation Styles][Chapter 2], these typographic elements are predefined and available to you out-of-the-box in [_define.sass][] – a sass file reserved for defining global stylesheet variables.:

     /*  Fonts
       -----------------------